Wide ranging reforms needed to how authorities approach FGM safeguarding

-The report was launched in Bristol yesterday (Wednesday 6 March) at a meeting with policy-makers and local agencies involved in safeguarding, along with third sector representatives, academics and members of the Bristol Somali community in Bristol.
+The report, co-authored by Prof. Christina Pantazis in the School for Policy Studies, was launched in Bristol at a meeting this week with policy-makers and local agencies involved in safeguarding.
+Also in attendance were third sector representatives, academics and members of the Bristol Somali community.

 Among the recommendations discussed was a pressing need for the UK government to review its FGM-safeguarding policy and the statistical evidence on which it is based.
 The report also highlights an urgent need for people from FGM-affected communities to be involved in the local implementation of these policies.